-Weekly report on Congress A new weekly news series will be launched on NBC-TV next Sunday (April 13), 4-4:30 p.m.
+Weekly report on Congress # A new weekly news series will be launched on NBC-TV next Sunday (April 13), 4-4:30 p.m.
 EST. Congressional Report, with anchorman William Monroe, will attempt to report developments in Congress and spot trends.
 Each week the program will bring together a small group of congressmen who will discuss an issue that is relevant to Congress.
 The first will be Congressional Report: The ABM.

-New series Description Corp.
-Computer Utilities Corp.
-Columns Inc. to develop five-minute news features for radio and TV, with prominent columnists as hosts.
+New series - Computer Utilities Corp. has formed Broadcast Columns Inc. to develop five-minute news features